breatheco-de/content/src/content/lesson/the-fetch-javascript-api.md

 **Now that you have seen the basics, we can make more advanced requests. **

-The default request method is a "GET" mehod; which is what we have seen so far.
+The default request method is a "GET" method; which is what we have seen so far.
 The most used methods and what they represent are:
 **GET**: Read/Retrieve
 **PUT**: Edit/Update
 **POST**: Create